Pregnancy Facts

 Avoid fish that contains high mercury levels such as tuna, swordfish, tile fish, shark or any long large fish that lives a long time

 Avoid soft cheeses or unpasteurized cheese such as blue cheese, brie, goat and feta cheeses.
-You can eat cream cheese.

 Round Ligament Pain